600 km south of Algier.

 Please check rates and details directly with the companies in question if you need more recent info.

-Ghardaïa [gArdAyA'] is the capital of the tribe of the Mozabites, and has a population of about 110,000.
-The Mozabites (Mzabites, M'zabites) are a sect, living in the Wadi Mzab, a stony, barren valley in the north of the Sahara.
-This city was founded in the 11th century by Muslim Kharijite sectaries fleeing persecution by the orthodox Muslims of the north.
+Ghardaïa [gArdAyA'] is the capital of the tribe of the Mʾzab or Mozabites, and has a population of about 110,000 inhabitants.
+The Mozabites (Mzabites, M'zabites) are a Muslim Ibadi sect, living in the Wadi Mzab, a stony, barren valley in the north of the Sahara.
+This city was founded in the 11th century by Muslim Kharijite sectaries fleeing persecution by the Fatimite Muslims of the north.
 The Mozabites dug more than 4,000 wells, created date-palm oases, and built five towns, which are united in a confederation.
 Ghardaïa is the biggest city, and popular stop for Sahara tourists.
 Beni Isguen is the holy city of the five and not allowed for foreigners.
+Ghardaïa, today the capital of M'zab, was the last of the cities of the Pentapolis which was built in 1048.